-- E7.12 Employees are encouraged to use their annual leave in the year that it accrues, and to this end should discuss their leave intentions with their manager or supervisor as soon as practicable. - E7.13 An employee must make an application to the Chief Executive to access their annual leave entitlement. - E7.14 Having considered the requirements of this clause the Chief Executive may approve an employee's application to access annual leave. - E7.15 The Chief Executive should approve an employee's application to take annual leave, subject to operational requirements. - E7.16 If the Chief Executive does not approve an employee's application for annual leave because of operational requirements, the Chief Executive must consult with the employee to determine a mutually convenient alternative time (or times) for the employee to take the leave. - E7.17 The Chief Executive must, unless there are exceptional operational circumstances, approve an application for annual leave if it would enable an employee to reduce their annual leave credit below 2.5 years worth of accrued annual leave credit.
-However, in the case of exceptional operational circumstances, the Chief Executive must consult with the employee to determine the time (or times) for the annual leave to be taken that is mutually convenient to both the administrative unit and the employee. - E7.18 If an employee's annual leave is cancelled without reasonable notice, or an employee is recalled to duty from leave, the employee is entitled to be reimbursed reasonable travel costs and incidental expenses not otherwise recoverable under any insurance or from any other source. - E7.19 If the operations of the ACTPS, or part of the ACTPS, are suspended at Christmas or another holiday period, the Chief Executive may direct an employee to take annual leave at a time that is convenient to the working of the ACTPS, whether or not an application for leave has been made.
-However, this does not affect any other entitlements to leave under this Agreement. - E7.20 If an employee has the equivalent of 2 years' accrued credit of annual leave and unless exceptional operational circumstances exist, the employee and relevant manager or supervisor must agree, and implement an annual leave usage plan to ensure the employee's accrued leave credit will not exceed an accrued 2.5 years worth of annual leave credit. - E7.21 If an employee does not agree to a reasonable annual leave usage plan the Chief Executive may direct an employee who has accrued 2.5 years worth of accrued annual leave credit to take enough annual leave to reduce the accrued leave credit to the equivalent of 2 years'

-accrued credit, subject to giving the employee one calendar month notice.
+- E7.12 Employees are encouraged to use their annual leave in the year that it accrues, and to this end should discuss their leave intentions with their manager or supervisor as soon as practicable. - E7.13 An employee must make an application to the head of service to access their annual leave entitlement. - E7.14 Having considered the requirements of this clause the head of service may approve an employee's application to access annual leave. - E7.15 The head of service should approve an employee's application to take annual leave, subject to operational requirements. - E7.16 If the head of service does not approve an employee's application for annual leave because of operational requirements, the head of service must consult with the employee to determine a mutually convenient alternative time (or times) for the employee to take the leave. - E7.17 The head of service must, unless there are exceptional operational circumstances, approve an application for annual leave if it would enable an employee to reduce their annual leave credit below 2.5 years worth of accrued annual leave credit.
+However, in the case of exceptional operational circumstances, the head of service must consult with the employee to determine the time (or times) for the annual leave to be taken that is mutually convenient to both the administrative unit and the employee. - E7.18 If an employee's annual leave is cancelled without reasonable notice, or an employee is recalled to duty from leave, the employee is entitled to be reimbursed reasonable travel costs and incidental expenses not otherwise recoverable under any insurance or from any other source. - E7.19 If the operations of the ACTPS, or part of the ACTPS, are suspended at Christmas or another holiday period, the head of service may direct an employee to take annual leave at a time that is convenient to the working of the ACTPS, whether or not an application for leave has been made.
+However, this does not affect any other entitlements to leave under this Agreement. - E7.20 If an employee has the equivalent of 2 years' accrued credit of annual leave and unless exceptional operational circumstances exist, the employee and relevant manager or supervisor must agree, and implement an annual leave usage plan to ensure the employee's accrued leave credit will not exceed an accrued 2.5 years worth of annual leave credit. - E7.21 If an employee does not agree to a reasonable annual leave usage plan the head of service may direct an employee who has accrued 2.5 years worth of accrued annual leave credit to take enough annual leave to reduce the accrued leave credit to the equivalent of 2 years' accrued credit, subject to giving the employee one calendar month notice.
 This clause does not apply to an employee who is on graduated return to work following compensation leave.